danieltjw/aifutures/README.md

 ## No AI Civilisations

 These civilisations ban the use of AI system.
-They do not gain the benefits of AI systems.
+They do not gain the benefits of AI systems and have lower standards of living.

+Examples:
+- Societies that do not provide a safety net for workers that lose their jobs to AI may ban AI

 ---